radhika-singh-10/radhika-singh-10/README.md

 💻 **Software Engineer | Full Stack Development | AI/ML Engineer**
 🤖 **Generative AI | ResponsibleAI | Infrastructure | Cloud | SmartAutomation**

-📫 **I'm always looking forward to collaborating to innovate, develop new, and improve existing products to solve real-world problems**
+📫 **I'm always looking forward to collaborating for innovating, developing new, and improving existing products focused on solve real-world problems**

 **If you're interested in knowing more about my experience and work, please contact me:**